 Ryanair cabin baggage rules: Ryanair recently updated their cabin baggage rules.

 - All passengers are permitted to bring a small personal bag on board (40cm x25cm x 25cm) which fits under the seat in front.

-Ryanair flying with a baby tip: as a lap infant, we bring a small baby bag for J in addition to our own cabin baggage allowance.
+Ryanair flying with a baby tip: travelling with a lap infant, we bring a small baby bag for the baby in addition to our own cabin baggage allowance.
 We always purchase the Priority & 2 Cabin Bags ticket to allow us to bring a personal item and 10kg cabin bag on board – we then use one of our 10kg cabin bag allowances to carry our cabin friendly Babyzen Yoyo on board so we have our stroller to hand at all times!